madetech/handbook/roles/senior_engineer.md

 ## What does the job entail?

-We primarily write and deliver custom software to our customers.
-We build solutions in a variety of languages and platforms, historically Ruby on Rails, we tend to use React, JavaScript, Elixir, and Clojure these days.
-We will usually be responsible for setting up a customer’s infrastructure on AWS with tools like Ansible and Terraform though sometimes we opt for a Platform as a Service like Heroku.
-We make sure there is a Continuous Delivery pipeline running our automated test suites before deploying changes.
+We build solutions in a variety of languages and platforms, including Ruby on Rails, React, JavaScript and C# - whatever's the right tool for the job.

 Senior Engineers are responsible for ensuring the technical quality of our deliveries, introducing new technologies and techniques to the business, as well as coaching their colleagues.